-STUDENT WISHING TO CARRY MEDICATION ON IN COLLEGE Students name Date of Birth Form Medication 1.
-Is the medication prescribed by a doctor?
-Yes - continue with the risk assessment No - inform parents that medication not prescribed by a do the student. octor cannot be held in college or by 2.
-Can the risk be removed completely?
-Does the child need to have immediate access to the me edication?
-Yes - complete an Individual Health Care Plan No - inform parents that medication can be kept in the med dical room but that the student will not be allowed to carry their medication on their pe erson (complete Form 3).
-FLOWCHART Is the medication prescribed by a doctor?
-Inform parents that medication not prescribed by a doctor cannot be held in college or by the student.
-Yes Is the medication prescribed by a doctor?
-Inform parents that medication can be kept in the medical room but that the student will not be allowed to carry their medication on their person (complete Appendix D).
-Complete an Individual Health Care Plan for the student.
+RISK ASSESSIVIEINT FORIVI STUDENT WISH HING TO CARRY MEDICATION N IN COLLEGE Students name Date of Birth Form Medication 1.
+Is the med lication prescribed by a doctor?
+Yes - continue e with the risk asses ssment tion not prescribed by a doct I in the medical room. or cannot be held by the student 2.
+Can the ris sk be removed com pletely?
+Does the c hild need to have i immediate access to the med ication?
+Yes - complete e an Individual Hea lth Care Plan tion can be kept in the medic heir medication on their pers al room but that the student will son (complete Form 3).
+FLOWCHART Is the medic prescr doctor ibed by a No Inform parents that medication can kept in the medical room but that t student will not be allowed to carry medication on their person (compl Appendix D). the y their Complete an Care Plan for Yes Individual Health the student.

-Appendix K: Use of Emergency Salbutamol Inhaler
+Appendix J: Use of Emergency Salbutamol Inhaler